1. What are the academic requirements for the application?

 8. Is the Summer Institute only for engineers?

 If you fulfill all of the course requirements for the Summer Institute, it does not matter if you are an engineer.
-We have had students who are not engineers actually be more successful than the engineers themselves!
+We have had participants who are not engineers actually be more successful than the engineers themselves!
 Do not let the fact that you’re not an engineer dissuade you from applying!

 9. Do I need to be a member of an EWH university chapter to apply?